 Step 3: When the update is complete, the device will restart.
 If the problem isn’t gone after the update, try our third solution.

-Part 3.
+Option 4.
 Check If an App Is Causing the Device to Restart

 There are some apps that can mess with your system and cause problems.
 Check the recently used apps and apps that are still running, especially third-party ones.
 Close all apps or uninstall the ones you think may be causing the issue to see if the problem stops.

-Part 5.
+Option 5.
 Restore Your iPhone Using iTunes

 You could also restore your device using iTunes.
 This may fix the problem since it erases all the contents and settings and there may be a setting that is causing the device to restart.
 But you may want to back up the device before doing this since all your data will be erased.